Does Your Dog Keep Eating Grass? – Dog Myths Solved

 What should I do if my dog is vomiting?

 While it shouldn’t cause alarm, vomiting often can be a sign of a bigger problem.
 If your dog is vomiting often or you spot any blood, make sure you contact your vet for a check up.
 Excessively eating grass should also be investigated.
+Find out more about how to care for your vomiting dog and understand what to do to help them feel better.

 To keep the vets costs to a minimum, make sure you have pet insurance in mind.
 Get a quote here with Argos Pet Insurance.